The compact support property for solutions to stochastic heat equations with stable noise: Compact support in dimension one

-To see that Theorem~\ref{thm_compact}(a) follows from this is straightforward.
-If $Y_0$ has compact support, given $t>0$, we can apply Theorem~\ref{thm_onedim} to $Y_s$ and its reflection across the origin to establish that for some (random) $R>0$ almost surely.
-Hence $Y_s$ has is supported on $[-R,R]$ for a.e. $s \in [0,t]$.
-However, because $s \to Y_s$ is c\`adl\`ag in $\cM_f$, taking right limits implies that $Y_s([-R,R]^c) = 0$ for all $s \in [0,t]$, and the result follows.
+To conclude that Theorem~\ref{thm_compact}(a) holds from this is straightforward.
+We have stated the result about the mass to the right of some point, but of course it also holds to the left if $Y_0((-\infty, x_0]) = 0$ for some $x_0$.
+Hence if $Y_0$ has compact support, given $t>0$, we can apply Theorem~\ref{thm_onedim} to the right and the left and conclude that there exists a random $R >0$ such that $Y_s([-R,R]^c) = 0$ for all $s \leq t$.
+This is the compact support property.

 We introduce some notation.
 For the remainder of the section we assume that $Y_0$ satisfies $Y_0([x,\infty)) = 0$ for some $x \in \R$.
 We will denote the minimal such point by $x_r$, that is, $x_r$ is the right endpoint of the support of $Y_0$ defined by